ibm-cloud-docs/solution-tutorials/vm-to-containers-and-kubernetes.md

 </p>

 1. The user sends a request to the endpoint.
-2. The Load Balancer selects one of the healthy application running in VM to handle the request.
+2. The load balancer selects one of the healthy application instances, running on VMs to handle the request.
-3. The application server is backed by another VM running a database.
+3. The application server is backed by another VM, running a database.

 **Components:**

 - Two VMs to host the Java application, the application files are stored within the VMs.
-- A load balancer service to load balance traffic between application servers.
+- A load balancer service to balance traffic between the two application servers.
-- A MySQL database, installed on a Virtual Server.
+- A MySQL database, installed on a virtual server.

-With a modern Kubernetes architecture, this would look similar to:
+A modern container architecture would look similar to:

 <p style="text-align: center;">
 ![Architecture diagram](images/solution30/Architecture.png)
 </p>

 1. The user sends a request to the endpoint.
 2. Ingress load balances traffic to workloads in the cluster
 3. The data layer is an external managed database service.

 **Components:**

 - A cluster can have one or more worker nodes.
-A worker node is a virtual server, physical server or bare metal.
-Following this tutorial, you will set up a cluster with two worker nodes.
+A worker node is a virtual server, physical server or bare metal machine.
+In this tutorial, you will set up a cluster with two worker nodes.
-- Persistent volumes and other options available for saving and sharing data between app instances.
+- Persistent volumes for saving and sharing data between the application instances.
-- Kubernetes ingress controller used to manage the load balancing between worker nodes.
+- A Kubernetes ingress controller to manage balancing the load between worker nodes.
 Ingress is a collection of rules that allow inbound connections to reach the cluster services.
 Ingress balances the traffic between worker nodes internally.
-- Compose For MySQL service to store the database.
-With Kubernetes you can run your own database inside the cluster, but it might be more favorable to use a managed database-as-a service for reasons such as operational simplicity, built-in backups and scaling.
-You can find many different types databases in IBM Cloud [catalog](https://console.bluemix.net/catalog/?category=data).
+- A MySQL service, acting as the database.
+While Kubernetes allows you to run your own database inside the cluster, it is usually more favorable to use a managed database-as-a service.
+This is operationally simpler and allows for "built in" backups and scaling.
+You can find many different types databases in the [IBM cloud catalog](https://console.bluemix.net/catalog/?category=data).

 ## VMs, containers and Kubernetes